sig-gis/Liberia_NSC_ForestMonitoringTraining/05_CEO.md

 <img align="center" src="./images/ceo/CEO_plotdesign.png" hspace="15" vspace="10" width="700">

-If `Copy Template Plots and Samples` was not checked, this page would look like this, and you would need to upload the .csv file with the validation points that was exported from GEE.
+If `Copy Template Plots and Samples` was not checked, this page would look something like this, and you would need to upload a .csv file with the points (PLOTID, LON, LAT) that was exported from elsewhere (e.g., GEE, SEPAL, QGIS), a upload a shapefile of plot areas, or use CEO's build in plot design options.

 <img align="center" src="./images/ceo/CEO_plotdesign2.png" hspace="15" vspace="10" width="700">